Automating High-Level Economic Thinking using Deep Learning

 with Saurabh Mishra

-The explosion in big data and deep learning (DL) has delivered many success cases across various systems such as autonomous driving cars, image recognition, natural language programming (NLP), handwriting recognition, and scientific exploration such as the study of galaxies, experimental high energy physics or molecular drug design; however, the application of these technologies has been limited to help us solve some of the most persistent social and economic challenges of our times.
+The explosion in big data and Deep Learning (DL) has delivered many success cases across various systems such as autonomous driving cars, image recognition, natural language programming (NLP), handwriting recognition, and scientific exploration such as the study of galaxies, experimental high energy physics or molecular drug design; however, the application of these technologies has been limited to help us solve some of the most persistent social and economic challenges of our times.
 How do we bridge the gap between economic decision-making and the state-of-the-art data analytics found in the field of Deep Learning?
 This article explores this area in greater depth from the perspective of policy and investment decision-makers.

 Economic decision-making requires highly non-linear, complex, and dynamic thought process.
 Take the case of facial recognition tasks found in vision problems.
 People’s faces do not change over time.
 On the contrary, economic systems are embedded with colossal number of dynamic components including agents, institutions, and constructs that vary over time.
 Many of these components are unaccounted for in statistics.
 Furthermore, there are dependencies that are not well understood.
 For example: a political crisis in one country could trigger an economic crisis in another country; the global financial crisis in 2008 brought down the global economy which stemmed from one component such as complex credit default swaps in the US mortgage industry.
-The impacts of one “too big to fail” entity i.e. Lehman Brothers resulted in a cascade of failures that resulted in the loss of more than 7m jobs, $22 trillion from the global economy, the impacts of which the world is still dealing with today, a decade later.
+The impacts of one “too big to fail” entity i.e. Lehman Brothers resulted in a cascade of failures that resulted in the loss of more than 7 million jobs and $22 trillion from the global economy, the impacts of which the world is still dealing with today, a decade later.

 The positive attribute of deep neural networks is that they produce highly non-linear approximation functions between the input and the output layer that could be useful for highly complex tasks, however, the uncertainty in DL approach is that we have no idea between the connection between nodes and hidden layers.
-On one hand, simple linear regression have very clear interpretability but have terrible accuracy in such instances.
+On one hand, simple linear regression has very clear interpretability but have terrible accuracy in such instances.
 DL provides state of the art accuracy but terrible interpretability, in its current form.
 These trade-offs make decision-makers skeptical of adopting DL in their domains.

 Automation of Economic Modelling using Deep Learning